Skip to main content

 Scotty Laughland

-Innerleithen – Caberston Forest (AKA The Golfie)
+Innerleithen / Walkerburn – Caberston Forest (AKA The Golfie)

-On the north side of Town is Caberston Forest, the legendary off-piste trails found here are aimed at very experienced riders.
-Some of these trails are now officially managed by the Tweed Valley Trails Association who are adopting more trails each year in the area.
+The Tweed Valley Trails Association have partnered with Forestry and Land Scotland to take on stewardship of these trails.
 They lead dig days, that anyone can join, regularly through the year giving locals and visitors alike a chance to learn how the trails get built and maintained in the area.

 DM Bin S TV 43